-Once all submissions for a track have been reviewed, the track teams provide their recommendations to the Conference Committee Chair, Director of Education, and Program Manager for final consideration.
-This committee will meet in October to finalize session selections.
-In November the Society will notify submitters of their proposal status and whether their submission has been selected.
+After all submissions for a track are reviewed, the track teams provide their recommendations to the Conference Committee Chair, STC staff, and Program Manager for final consideration.
+In November, the Society will notify submitters of their proposal status and whether their submission has been selected.

 If you have any questions, please contact the Conference Committee (STCSummit@gmail.com) for more information.